iovation/rpmcpan/README.md

   `httpd`.
 * `conflicts`: A list of non-CPAN-derived RPMs with which the resulting RPM conflicts.
+* `obsoletes`: A list of obsoleted by the resulting RPM.
+Useful for renamed distributions.
 * `exclude_requires`: A list of CPAN modules to exclude from the list of runtime prereqs returned by the MetaCPAN API.
 Useful for excluding incompatible or circular dependencies.